popey/popey.com-blog/content/post/2021/01/downloading-twitter-data-or-not.md

 tags = ['software', 'web', 'twitter', 'rant']
 +++

 Bit of a rant, sorry.
 I'm trying to download my data from [Twitter](https://twitter.com/).
 I login via the web page, find the place to do this, note its says I'll get an "*archive of your data we think is most important to you*".
-Uh-huh. **You** think, then click the button.
+Uh-huh, **you** think.
+Then click the button.

 ![Notification](/blog/images/2021-01-04/request.png)